Executive Vice President, Associate Publisher

 Vice President/Digital Director

 Katie Skrzek joined the Global Traveler team in 2011.
-Katie grew up in Bucks County, Pa., before venturing to Manhattan to attend Fordham University.
+She grew up in Bucks County, Pa., before venturing to Manhattan to attend Fordham University.
 During her time at Fordham, she was heavily involved with the university’s Global Outreach service program.
-Over her four years, Katie participated in service projects to Washington, D.C.; Waynesburg, Pa.; Immokalee, Fla.; and New Orleans.
+Over her four years, Skrzek participated in service projects to Washington, D.C.; Waynesburg, Pa.; Immokalee, Fla.; and New Orleans.
 She also served on the student board for two years, including as co-president during her senior year.

 Associate Editor/Copy Editor